PierUgit/fmmap/README.md

 ## Usage

-The user creates a mapping by basically telling that he wants `n` elements of an given type/kind.
+The user creates a mapping by basically telling that they wants `n` elements of an given type/kind.
 The type+kind is defined through a `mold=` parameter.
 Then they can associate a Fortran pointer to the mapping.
 This is as simple as:
 ```fortran